michelmorais/wrap-maker-lua/README.md

 There are more generated code which were omitted for explanation purpose (*This is not the full code*).

-However the important to know is that those two files (dummyCalc**lua**.h and dummyCalc**lua**.cpp) are the wrapper generated.
+Therefore the important to understand at this moment is that those two files (dummyCalc**lua**.h and dummyCalc**lua**.cpp) are the wrapper generated.

-You might need to adjust or solve some missing part in the parse however for this example it works just fine.
+You might need to adjust or solve some missing part *post-parse* however for this example it works just fine.

 ### Now, using it is just needed to build the module.